top of page

 IMG_8059.jpeg

-The completed poem is backed to hide and preserve the stitching.
+The completed poem is backed with leather or ultrasuede to hide and preserve the stitching for longevity.

 The final stage is to add a decorative edge to complete the artwork.
 The poem can be 'read' from the outside to the centre.
+The whole process takes considerable time and care to complete - 'If' took 12 days of concentration to complete.
 Each project will be accompanied by a copy of International Morse Code, the Morse Code transcript and the long hand text.

 IMG_8075.jpeg